SanjeevStephan/Microsoft-Windows-Terminal-Profile-Script/README.md

 ```
  pwsh
 ```

+# How this Works?
+> To know how this profile script works.
+Kindly [click htere to read the docs](https://github.com/SanjeevStephan/superuser/blob/main/mydocs/readme.md)

 # Installing and running Windows Terminal

 > Note: Windows Terminal requires Windows 10 2004 (build 19041) or later